Mozart (footballer): Managerial career

 On 21 July 2014, Mozart was named Francesco Cozza's assistant at Reggina 1914.
 In the following year, he returned to Coritiba, being initially named assistant manager of the under-20 squad and later appointed manager of the side in December.

 Mozart was later appointed assistant manager of the main squad during the 2019 season, and was named interim manager on 20 August 2020 after the dismissal of Eduardo Barroca.
 He was in charge for one match, and returned to his assistant role after the arrival of Jorginho.

 On 18 September 2020, Mozart was named manager of Série B side CSA.
 He renewed his contract for a further season on 28 December, and subsequently narrowly missed out promotion to the first division.

 On 18 April 2021, Mozart resigned from CSA and took over Chapecoense, newly promoted to the top tier.
 He was sacked on 27 May, after losing the year's Campeonato Catarinense, and took over Cruzeiro back in the second division on 10 June.

 On 30 July 2021, Mozart resigned from Cruzeiro, and returned to CSA exactly one month later.
 On 13 June 2022, he resigned from the latter side, and took over fellow second division side Guarani fifteen days later.

 On 19 February 2023, Mozart was sacked by Bugre after a poor start of the campaign, and took over fellow second division side Atlético Goianiense on 11 March.
+On 1 May, despite winning the 2023 Campeonato Goiano, he was sacked, and was named in charge of Mirassol in the same category three days later.